Popsink/documentation/docs/connectors/source/mssql.md

 Here are a few useful scripts that can help you manage the CDC lifecycle.

 ### Purging Logs
 Enabling Logs can take up space on your database so it's best practice to purge them regularly.
 There is a tradeoff between the log retention and the operational resilience of your replication pipeline.
-A longer retention means you will more time to recover from outages before having to resync.
+A longer retention means you will need more time to recover from outages before having to resync.
 Shorter retention takes up less space but gives you less time to recover.
 1. **Purge CDC Logs:**
     ```sql
     -- Set the database and the retention period